Timetables are subject to change

 These 7 areas are used to plan your child’s learning and activities.
 We will support your child by ensuring that the activities are suited to their unique needs.
 This is similar to the curriculum in primary school but it’s suitable for very young children, and it’s designed to be really flexible so that we can follow your child’s unique needs and interests.

 Progress, examples of work and observations are noted and recorded throughout the year.
-At New End parents receive a portfolio of their child’s work at the end of Reception, and an end of year report informing them of their child’s progress in the 7 areas.
+At New End we use Tapestry to create a portfolio of every child’s learning journey.
+Parents can add comments and upload information and photographs which show developmental milestones achieved at home.
+An end of year report is completed informing parents of their child’s progress in the 7 areas.